arschles/bld/README.md

 go build
 ```

 You'll have a `./bld` binary that you can use.
-Read on for how.
+Read on for how to use it.

 # How to Use `bld`